pmunts/muntsos/README.txt

 distribution meta-package muntsos-dev-aarch64 that pulls in the rest of the MuntsOS AArch64 cross-toolchain packages.
 See Application Note #7 for a complete example using the alr command line tool.

+The muntsos_raspberrypi1 crate functions in an identical manner for 32-bit ARMv6 Raspberry Pi 1 target computers.

 Please note that the other MuntsOS library crates in Alire (e.g. muntsos_beaglebone) are unusable due to breaking changes in alr 2.0.